-3. Multiple pins for the same post are welcome on Pinterest!
+2. Multiple pins for the same post are welcome on Pinterest!
 Many bloggers who are just starting to promote their content on Pinterest, are terrified by the possible penalties for “content duplication”.
 This term comes from Google.
 Pinterest is very clear about pins – you can have as many different versions of pins for each of your posts, as you like.
 Just make sure they have at least slightly different descriptions, so that you can target different audiences and user interests.

 There are some pretty simple ways to do keyword research on Pinterest.
 A little more complicated part is how you use these keywords because there are so many places where you can apply keywords to help your pins rank on Pinterest.

 Let’s think about how we use Facebook, Pinterest, and Google.
-When you come to Facebook, you usually scroll down the feed to see some new post from your friends or pages you follow.
+When you come to Facebook, you usually scroll down the feed to see some new content from your friends or pages you follow.
 You are just consuming whatever the feed offers you.
 And I can’t imagine anyone going to the Facebook search box and trying to find anything specific, a keyword or a search phrase.
 Unless you need to look for a brand’s page or your friend’s profile, you don’t even use Facebook search.